JovanShandro/Pathfinding-algorithm-visualizer/README.md

-# A Sorting Algorithms' Visualizer build using Vue.js
+# A Pathfinding Algorithms' Visualizer build using Vue.js

 ## Build Setup